Feet to Meter

 What Is a Foot?

-A foot (plural: feet, symbol: ft) is a unit of length in the imperial and US customary measurement systems.
-One foot equals 12 inches or exactly one-third of a yard.
-The foot has ancient origins — it was historically based on the length of a human foot, which varied by culture and era.
-In ancient Rome, the pes (foot) was about 29.6 cm; in medieval England, it ranged from 30 to 34 cm depending on the region.
+A foot (symbol: ft) is a unit of length in the imperial and US customary measurement systems.
+One foot equals 12 inches or one third of a yard.
+The foot has existed as a measurement unit for thousands of years.
+It was originally based on the average length of a human foot, a body-based standard that varied between civilizations and regions.
+The ancient Roman foot (pes) measured about 11.65 inches, while the medieval English foot differed again.

 What Is a Meter?